 More recently Lendon has been sharing his experiences to help develop young people who have aspirations to improve their lives and make positive contributions in the communities where they live.
 Working at MYP Lendon has been able to bring all his experiences together helping to develop young people and to help grow the project started by Bob Clarke.

-Cristina Ciobanu, Producer of “What’s Up”
+Cristina Ciobanu, Lead Senior Trainer and Producer of “What’s Up”

 As Production Assistant for What’s Up Show, Cristina works with both the Executive Producer Bob Clarke and the production team responsible for creating all new episodes.
 Cristina oversees the logistics of the production as well as contributing to idea development, directing and final cut.